This page is for women who are considering bringing a vaginal mesh lawsuit in 2024.

 FDA Actions and Regulatory Changes

-• 2012: the FDA ordered manufacturers of TVM products to conduct post-market surveillance studies to assess the safety and effectiveness of their devices
+- 2012: The FDA required manufacturers to conduct post-market surveillance studies to further assess safety and effectiveness.

-• 2016: the FDA reclassified TVM devices for POP repair from class II (moderate risk) to class III (high risk), requiring manufacturers to submit premarket approval applications for these devices (no more backdoor product approvals)
+- 2016: TVM devices for POP repair were reclassified from Class II (moderate risk) to Class III (high risk), requiring premarket approval (PMA).

-• 2018: the FDA issued an updated safety communication about the risks of TVM implants, emphasizing the potential for severe complications like pain, erosion, infection, and mesh migration.
+- 2018: The FDA issued updated safety communications, highlighting severe risks such as pain, erosion, infection, and mesh migration.

-• 2019: the FDA – finally! – ordered all manufacturers of TVM devices for POP repair to stop selling and distributing their products in the United States, citing insufficient evidence of their safety and effectiveness
+- 2019: The FDA ordered manufacturers to stop selling all TVM devices for POP repair, citing insufficient evidence of their safety and effectiveness.

-• 2020: the FDA convened an independent review panel to evaluate the safety and effectiveness of TVM devices for stress urinary incontinence (SUI).
-The panel concluded that the risks of these devices outweigh the benefits for most women.
+- 2020: An independent review panel evaluated TVM devices for stress urinary incontinence (SUI), concluding that the risks outweigh the benefits for most women.

 Vaginal Mesh Litigation in 2024